stuartfong1/stuartfong1/README.md

 - 👋 Hi, I’m @stuartfong1!
-I am a student in my final year of high school.
+I am an incoming first year student @ Queen's University.
 - 👀 I’m interested in ...
-Computer science, keyboard ergonomics
+Computer science
 - 🌱 I’m currently learning ...
-Java
+Flutter
 - 💞️ I’m looking to collaborate on ...
 Anything interesting or exciting
 - 📫 Let's chat!
 You can contact me by email at stuartfong1@gmail.com